Antique 1861 .36 Cal Colt Navy (regular Production)

 This antique handgun resembles the 1860 .44 Cal Colt Army, but instead is of a smaller caliber version of the same gun style.
 These were actually produced for the Navy in 1861 and were offered on the civilian market as well.

-This civilian pistol is in fine condition, a 2 on the Antique Gun rating scale, with it original wood grip fitting tight and showing no wear.
-The frame, cylinder and barrel are free of pitting or corrosion, with very minor surface scratches on the right side near the securing pin, retaining about 50% of its original finish.
+This civilian pistol is in nice overall condition, with its original wood grip fitting tight and showing the slightest of wear with 3 very minor nocks.
+The frame shows very minor wear, the cylinder has minor pitting in two isolated areas and barrel has some signs of pitting along the exterior of the barrel from past corrosion, the overall body has some minor surface dents and scratches, retaining about 30% of its original finish, mostly on the receiver.
 The action is mechanically functional and tight.
-The image on the cylinder is still visible and there is some minor dirt around the percussion nipples.
+The image on the cylinder are visible but feint and there is some dirt around the percussion nipples.
 There are no government marshal inspector marks on this firearm that would indicate it is military issue.
-It has crisp and clear maker marks on the top of the octagonal 7" barrel "Address Col Sam Colt - New York - US America", with the letters forming the word "New" being rather thin.
-It has matching serial 110114 on the barrel, frame and other components, but the cylinder is mismatched with serial #183.
-The .36 Cal. bore is clear of rust or pitting, with its groves showing minimal wear.
+It has readable maker marks on the top of the octagonal 7.5" barrel "Address Col Sam Colt - New York - US America", with matching serial #1666.
+The .36 Cal. bore is clear of rust or pitting, with its groves showing some wear.
 A nice example of a classic civil war era antique firearm.